 - Honey Garlic Chicken Stir Fry

 - 15 Minute Thai Basil Tofu Stir Fry

 - 2½ cups garlic scapes - - cut into 2 inch long pieces

 - Mix all the ingredients together for the sauce and set it aside.

 - Heat a pan over medium high heat and add the oil.
 Wait until the pan gets hot and then saute the garlic scapes until it turns a bright green color.
-After about 2 minutes, taste one to see if it's tender enough to bite through.
+After about 4 to 5 minutes, taste one to see if it's tender enough to bite through.
 It should still have a crunchy texture.
 Depending on how thick the stems are, you may need to saute them some more.